-Intrusion is defined as displacement of the tooth into the alveolar bone.
+Intrusion is defined as displacement of a tooth into the alveolar bone.
 In this report, we presented a patient with 15 years of delayed diagnosis of maxillary teeth intrusion into the nasal cavity.
 A 30-year-old male presented to our clinic with nasal discharge.
 He had been in a traffic accident 15 years ago.
 Radiographic examination revealed intrusion of two anterior teeth into the nasal cavity.
-In patients with maxillofacial trauma, the possibility to have an accompanying dentoalveolar trauma must always be kept in mind.
-While CT is useful in diagnosis of such traumas, it must be performed in all patients with maxillofacial trauma to avoid misdiagnosis.
+In patients with maxillofacial trauma, the possibility of having an accompanying dentoalveolar trauma must always be kept in mind.
+While a computerized tomography (CT) scan is useful in diagnosis of such traumas, it must be performed in all patients with maxillofacial trauma to avoid misdiagnosis.